Looking for a foreclosure or REO property in ?

 What is an REO?

-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-The buyer must also be willing to pay with cash in hand.
-Finally, you'll get the property completely as is.
-That possibly will involve existing liens and even current occupants that may require expulsion.
+REO stands for Real Estate Owned.
+These are properties which have completed the foreclosure process which the bank or mortage company currently owns.
+This is unlike real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+You must also be prepared to pay with cash in hand.
+Finally, you'll get the property entirely as is.
+That could consist of current liens and even current denizens that need to be removed.

-Ready to make an offer?
+Prepared to make an offer?

-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about their knowledge about the condition of the property and what their process is for receiving offers.
-Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.
+Most mortgage companies have a REO department that you'll work with in buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for taking offers.
+Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unknown damage and retract the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.

-After you've submitted your offer, you can expect the bank to make a counter offer.
-At this point it will be your decision whether to accept their counter, or make another counter offer.
-Be aware, you'll be dealing with a process that probably involves multiple people at the bank, and they don't work evenings or weekends.
-It's quite common for there to be days or even weeks of negotiating back and forth.
+Once you've submitted your offer, you can expect the bank to make a counter offer.
+Then it will be your choice whether to accept their counter, or offer a counter to the counter offer.
+Realize, you'll be working with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.